-Step 3 - Submit Filing Fee/Signature in lieu Petitions.
+Step 3 - Receive Nomination Documents.
 Upon receipt of the CRQ form, this office will verify your voter registration and prepare nomination documents.
 It is important that information on your form is complete and accurate.
+If you submit the form in person, you will have a short wait as documents are prepared.
+If you submit the form on-line, your documents and the handbook will be available when you or your authorized representative come into the office.